Valentine’s Day is just around the corner…

 You can thank me later. 😉

-for the Creative Artist
+The Creative Artist

 Preschoolers love to be involved, so here are some valentines you can work on together.
+They are the perfect solution for a craft-manic!

 - Use a silicone heart mold and those old, broken crayons you have lying around to make homemade heart-shaped crayons for your preschooler’s classmates.
 Thanks, The Long Thread.